-Sleep is one of the most underrated aspects of your parent’s well-being, especially during his or her senior years.
+Sleep is one of the most underrated aspects of our well-being, especially during our senior years.
 Having a restless night every once and a while is completely normal for most people.
-However, a prolonged period without lack of a good night’s rest can have a major impact on your mother’s overall wellness, and it all has to do with her internal clock.
+However, a prolonged period without a good night’s rest can have a major impact on overall wellness, and it may have do with our internal clocks.

 “Later in life there tends to be a decrease in the number of hours slept,” Dr. Karen Carlson, associate professor of medicine at Harvard Medical School and director of Women’s Health Associates at Massachusetts General Hospital, explained.
 “There are also some changes in the way the body regulates circadian rhythms.”

-While everyone’s sleep patterns are different, it’s important that your mother stays alert throughout the day and gradually grows sleepy toward nighttime.
+While everyone’s sleep patterns are different, it’s important that your parent stays alert throughout the day and gradually grows sleepy toward nighttime.
 According to the National Sleep Foundation, food and sleepiness are interconnected more than you may think.
-Certain amino acids in in foods can cause sleepiness or alertness, so it is important that your mother eats balanced meals that won’t slow her down or cause her to become jittery during certain times of the day.
+Certain amino acids in foods can cause sleepiness or alertness, so it is important that your aging loved one eats balanced meals that won’t slow them down or cause them to become jittery during certain times of the day.

 Here are some foods to avoid if your mother wants to enjoy her ZZZs:

 These can include a wide variety of fruits and veggies, including celery, cucumbers, watermelon and radishes.
 Although these foods are very healthy, their high concentrations of water can cause your mother to wake up in the middle of the night with a full bladder, according to AARP.
 This can cause her to want to use the restroom and, in the process, disrupt her sleep schedule.